wanjawischmeier/pre-rendering/README.md

 A testing ground for various niche rendering techniques and approaches.
 Mostly focussed on unity and the idea of precomputing certain aspects of the rendering pipeline.
 Not well organized and without a clear roadmap.
 Just the results of messing around with and learning about computer graphics.

 # [Hybrid Rasterizer](https://github.com/wanjawischmeier/pre-rendering/tree/adcfa5ddda5241009e47674efa02a5fcc1522af2/Assets/DataSetFiltering/QuadFilteringDemo)
 Reprojection of high-res depth maps is a very computationally intense task.
-But an hybrid rasterizer (a tile binned software rasterizer for regions of small tris and the hardware rasterization pipeline for the rest) might be able to provide a fast and efficient way to archieve this.
+But a hybrid rasterizer (a tile binned software rasterizer for regions of small tris and the hardware rasterization pipeline for the rest) might be able to provide a fast and efficient way to archieve this.
 The basic flow of the compute shader is as follows:

 ## Basic flow
 1. Pass (gets dispatched with one thread per pixel in input texture)